← Back to Topics

 Can I defer QSBS gains?

-For complete information, see QSBS Rollovers (Section 1045).
+For comprehensive coverage on this topic, see QSBS Rollovers (Section 1045).

 What is the 60-day rule?